 Basic Açai Power Bowl

 Açai berries are one of those incredible fruits, which is probably not news to most people any more.
-It’s very common now and the packets can be found in most stores, which is awesome because these berries are true powerhouses.
+Packets of pureed açai can be found in most stores, which is awesome because these berries are true powerhouses and perfect for my basic açai power bowl

 One reason I love them so much is that their taste and nutritional profile is actually not much like a fruit at all.
 They are very low in sugar, but rich in healthy omega fats, particularly omega-3s, which are the critical anti-inflammatory fats that most people eating the Standard American Diet (SAD) are deficient in.
 Plus, they are full of fiber, vitamins and minerals, and just looking at their color you know they’re packed with antioxidants!